-Create AS View (Currently not used) – There is a checkbox that indicates whether or not the corresponding "table" is really a view.
+Create As View (Currently not used) – There is a checkbox that indicates whether or not the corresponding "table" is really a view.
 NASIS code makes no distinction between tables and views, so this attribute is only relevant to the database creation script.
 The “NREPO - SQL Script - Create Tables” report ignores any views.
 Required, default = unchecked.

 Staging Alias Required – There is a checkbox that indicates that the corresponding table in the staging database requires an alias.
 This is used to document NASIS tables that are used directly in the Staging Server database.
 This is done by creating synonyms in the Staging Server database using NASIS as the source of the data.
 Required, default = unchecked.